 (e) as releasing or allowing the release of any surety.

-[Section 55 inserted by No. 22 of 2016 s.
+[Section 55 inserted: No. 22 of 2016 s.
 12.]

 56. Interpretation Act 1984 not affected

 Except to the extent this Part expressly provides differently, the Interpretation Act 1984 applies in relation to the repeal of an enactment by the Marketing of Potatoes Amendment and Repeal Act 2016.